-IBDP Mathematics Applications & Interpretations HL Chapter 11 Notes
+IBDP Mathematics Applications & Interpretations SL Chapter 12 Notes

-STUDY NOTES FOR MATHEMATICS – CHAPTER 11 – DIFFERENTIAL CALCULUS
+STUDY NOTES FOR MATHEMATICS – Chapter 12 – Analyzing rates of change: Differential calculus

 Differential calculus is a branch of mathematics that helps us delve deeper into certain fields such as engineering, science and finance.
 It deals with the rates of change of any 2 particular variables with different units.
 This change can either be constant, average or instantaneous.
 When the equation is graphed, the gradient of the graph is known to be the rate of change.
 For an average rate of change, the gradient of the chord joining two points is found.
 However, for the instantaneous rate of change, the gradient of the tangent at one particular point is found.
 The concept of gradient of tangent is further explored by investigating the behaviour when taking the limit h->0.
 In order to find the gradients of certain equations, a gradient function of y=f(x) is known as the derivative function which is denoted by f’(x).
 Furthermore, the concept of differentiability and continuity from the last chapter is carried onto differentiation.
 In order to confirm if either exists, tests need to be performed.